hezihezi/ChineseImmigrants/README.md

 1. Formatted the number of persons as number with commas and 0 digit after the decimal point.

-2. textStyle for numbers of x-axis and y-axis: Helvetica, 11, bold, black
+2. textStyle for numbers of x-axis and y-axis: Helvetica, 11, bold, black.

-3. textStyle for verticle title: '#406214', 14
+3. textStyle for verticle title: '#406214', 14.

 4. QUESTION: why the textStyle and the Outsidebar configurations do not work on annotations?

+5. QUESTION2: I know the annotations of those three numbers do not work very well, but I think it's really interesting to show that there were so few people before 1850s.
+How should I do that?